maciellucass/cybersecurity-log-analysis/case-02-blacklisted-url-access/README.md

 ## Investigation

-The investigation was conducted using a SIEM simulator, focusing on the analysis of network activity and user behavior associated with the alert.
+The investigation was conducted using Splunk, focusing on the analysis of firewall logs and user activity associated with the alert.

 The identified URL uses a URL shortening service (bit.ly), which is commonly leveraged to obscure malicious destinations.
 Threat intelligence indicates that the destination is associated with known malicious activity.